mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 23 - `src/dag/types.js`

+**In plain English:** the vocabulary of the task graph.
+It defines what a task node is (an instruction plus its dependencies), what kinds of work exist, where a node came from, and what a finished worker must hand back (the
+artifact: findings, confidence, and what it skipped).

 **What jcode does:** `crates/jcode-plan/src/dag/mod.rs` - `Mode` at `:37-49`,
 `NodeOrigin` at `:58-67`, `NodeKind` and a per-kind `gate_kind()` at `:72-102`.